 Contemporary scholars see the work of Murray, Graves, Gardner, and Gimbutas as academically flawed.
 Although they drew attention to important parts of European history, the evidence is not strong enough to support their frequently sweeping claims; today, parts of Gardner’s work are thought to be straightforwardly fictional.
 Their work, however, resonated with a need for alternative religious expressions and sparked a revival of Paganism in the West.
 Since the 1970s, there has been an explosion of Pagan writings, both in books and periodicals.
 The year 1979 marked two important milestones in Pagan literature: Margot Adler published her journalistic exploration of Paganism in America, Drawing Down the Moon, and Starhawk published The Spiral Dance, a combination theological and instructional text for contemporary witches.

 There is no single text or scripture to which Pagans look for authority.
-Text is an important source of practice for Heathens, who look to the Icelandic sagas and Eddas, oral poems originally recorded in the thirteenth century.
+Text is an important source of practice for Heathens, who look to the Icelandic sagas and Eddas, oral poems originally recorded in the 13th century.
 Other Pagan traditions have formal bodies of liturgical material, generally gathered or written during the last century.
 For Pagans who identify as witches, these collections of materials are known as a tradition’s Book of Shadows.
 A Book of Shadows often includes material written by Pagans who practice the tradition, as well as material drawn or adapted from folklore, ancient and medieval poetry, Western mystical traditions, and more.
 Although these books may be added to, once a tradition has been formed, material is usually never deleted.
 Academic studies of ancient religions may serve as authoritative texts for reconstructionist Pagans.
 For others, authoritative texts in any form smack uncomfortably of organized religion.
 These Pagans often prefer to draw freely on the myths and poetry of various cultures, and sometimes on modern fiction, to create a highly individualized practice and spirituality.

-The many strands of Paganism share some attitudes in common, however.
+The many strands of Paganism share some attitudes in common.
 Many Pagans see divinity as both present in the physical world and as multiple, whether in the form of separate gods and goddesses, as aspects of a Goddess and/or a God, or as archetypes (recurring symbols that are thought to be inherent in human cultures).
 Many also believe in the principles of magick—the idea that performing sacred acts and altering consciousness can have a wider effect on the world.
 Finally, most Pagans are pluralistic and individualistic, believing that there are many valid religious paths, and that personal religious experience is the most important source of spiritual knowledge.
 Although not all Pagans share all of these characteristics, most Pagans affirm most of them.